IB Diploma Programme (Grades 11-12)

 Students will . . .

-- differentiate between your work and your source’s ideas
+- Differentiate between your work and your source’s ideas, including anything AI generated

-- use time-management and self-management strategies to get best work in on time
+- Use time-management and self-management strategies to get their best work in on time

-- read, understand, and sign the Academic Honesty Contract annually
+- Read, understand, and sign the Academic Integrity Contract annually

 Teachers will . . .